 Data Science Events in Massachusetts

-Data Science Meetups & Communities in Massachusetts
+Data Science Meetups and Communities in Massachusetts

-Data Science Conferences & Workshops in Massachusetts
+Data Science Conferences and Workshops in Massachusetts

 - MIT Sloan Sports Analytics Conference: If you’re into analytics and sports science, this is the place to be.
 Along with workshops and talks, there’s a Startup Trade Show, a First Pitch Case Competition, a Hackathon, and a whole lot more.